This weekend a number of farms across Northern Ireland will open their gates

 and live on Freeview channel 276

 Through its sponsorship of Bank of Ireland Open Farm Weekend, the Livestock and Meat Commission (LMC) is encouraging members of the public to purchase, cook and enjoy Northern Ireland Farm Quality Assured (NIFQA) beef and lamb.
-The Commission will run cookery demonstrations at two NIFQA farms, namely, Beattie’s Glenpark Farm, Omagh and Laurel View Farm, Templepatrick.
+The commission will run cookery demonstrations at two NIFQA farms – Beattie’s Glenpark Farm, Omagh, and Laurel View Farm, Templepatrick.
 Visitors will be invited to sample the freshly prepared dishes at the end of each demonstration.

 Advertisement